dwarvesf/brainery/memo/labs/_index.md

   - home
 title: Labs Team
 date: 2023-11-30
-description: This is our labs team homepage, where we list out the latest advances in our engineering team, our publications, events & workshops, as well as frequently asked questions on who and what team labs are.
+description: This is our Labs team homepage, where we list out the latest advances in our engineering team, our publications, events & workshops, as well as frequently asked questions on who and what team labs are.
 authors:
   - monotykamary
 menu: labs